omae26/Python/README.md

 The input function returns a string, so we have to convert it to a number if we want to perform arithmetic operations on it

 # Building a simple calculator
+I built a simple calculator that can perform addition, and also identifies the numbers as integers or decimal The goal is to improve it and make it more comple as time goes by The bit of gettinginput from user came in handy while working on this
 # Mad Libs Game
 # Lists in python
 List store more than one value at a single time,and they can be of deffernt types